switch-blade-stuff/sekhmet/README.md

 ### License

-The engine is distributed under the MIT license.
-The editor and all other development tooling is distributed under the GPL license.
+Sekhmet is licensed under a dual license.
+The engine and all its runtime components are distributed under the MIT license, the editor and all other development tooling is distributed under the GPL license.